vdhamer/Photo-Club-Hub/.github/README.md

 same input data used by this app to generate (static) HTML web pages.
 The companion app generates static webpages _per club_ that list each club's members and has links to their portfolios.

-The webpages per club are collectively equivalent to the Portfolio page in iOS app.
+The webpages per club are collectively equivalent to the Portfolio page in the iOS app.
 The individual club pages can be easily integrated into existing (e.g. Wordpress), websites maintained by the individual clubs.